Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density

-The information given by LQCD calculations is that the scales of chiral symmetry restoration and center symmetry breaking do not match perfectly.
-In general, in the PNJL/PQM model families, this scale separation is not achieved or worse, with common parametrization as the one we use in PNJL ($T_0 = 190$ MeV), the scale hierarchy is inverted, see \Fig{fig:PNJLPhases}.
+The information given by LQCD calculations is that the scales of chiral-symmetry restoration and center-symmetry breaking do not match perfectly.
+In general, in the PNJL/PQM-model families, this scale separation is not achieved.
+Even worse, with common parametrizations as the one we use in the PNJL model ($T_0 = 190$ MeV), the scale hierarchy is inverted; see \Fig{fig:PNJLPhases}.

-In effective models, one can have control over this hierarchy as we show in the following.
-The shortcoming however is that the output of the model for the absolute temperature of the phase transition will not be correct.
-This is a problem but not to the point that the model becomes meaningless.
+In effective models it is possible to have control over this hierarchy as we will show in the following.
+The shortcoming, however, is that the model output for the absolute temperature of the transitions will not be correct.
+This is a problem but not to the point of making the model meaningless.
 Indeed, in the spirit of Landau theory, two systems with the same universal behavior cannot be directly compared but they have to be compared relatively to a given scale.
-This is of course not a complete justification for what we will do in the following but it will illustrate which information is possible to obtain about some mechanism that is probably missing in the model.
-We recall that a scale adjustment was already done at the beginning of the PNJL model: for example, in Ref. \cite{Ratti:2005jh} the $T_0$ scale is modified to get a better absolute agreement with the chiral transition temperature given by LQCD results.
+This is of course not a complete justification for what we will do in the following but it will illustrate which information can be obtained about some mechanism that is probably missing in the model.
+We recall that a scale adjustment was already done at the beginning of PNJL/PQM-model studies: for example, in Ref.~\cite{Ratti:2005jh} the scale $T_0$ was modified to get a complete agreement with the chiral transition temperature given by LQCD results.

-So the point is that we want to have in the model the correct scale hierarchy for the transitions.
-In the PNJL model we have two sectors to determine the respective scales; the NJL one (fitted to chiral symmetry breaking phenomenology in vacuum, a scale related to the strength of the condensate) and the gluonic one (fixed by pure gauge results at finite temperature with the scale $T_0$).
-The coupling is done via the covariant derivative but if we allow to vary $T_0$ then we can control the relative scales of the transitions.
-This is done in Fig. \ref{fig:T0variation}: we see that the correct hierarchy can indeed be achieved with $T_0 \simeq 400$ MeV but the price to pay is that both chiral and deconfinement transitions occur at too high temperatures.
+So, the point is that we want to have in the model the correct scale hierarchy for the transitions.
+In both, PNJL and PQM models, we have two sectors to determine the respective scales, the NJL/QM one (fitted to chiral-symmetry breaking phenomenology in vacuum, a scale related to the strength of the condensate) and the gluonic one (fixed by pure gauge results at finite temperature with the scale $T_0$).
+The coupling is done via the covariant derivative but if we allow $T_0$ to vary then we can control the relative scales of the transitions.
+This is done in Fig.~\ref{fig:T0variation}: we see that the correct hierarchy can indeed be achieved with $T_0\simeq 400$ MeV but the price to pay is that both, chiral and deconfinement transitions, occur at too high temperatures.